k8shell-io/docs/architecture/workspace.md

 ## Workspace containers

-The provisioning process creates one to three of containers within the workspace pod, each serving a specific purpose.
+The provisioning process creates one to three containers within the workspace pod, each serving a specific purpose.
 They support various K8shell operations, they share a network namespace but have separate process namespaces.
 The containers are interconnected through shared `emptyDir` volume, shared network namespace, unix socket, and persistent storage.

 The diagram below shows the containers and their integration.

 ```{eval-rst}
 .. gdrawing:: 1l46s0YZWikxWQoM0UYQaDV3e2zGQYFiOoeKlbKemz6I
 ```

 ### k8shell-main